argosnothing/writeups/why-not-gentoo.md

 In this one bit of nix code we're actually doing a few things, we are

-1. Creating a shell script that will be available in our $pactl
+1. Creating a shell script that will be available in our $PATH
 2. Creating a implementation for what the script does by interpolating bash
 3. On-the-fly including packages that might not even be on the system yet by resolving them to their store paths. ( based on the current nixpkgs version we have locked in our flake )